25 Mar 2025

 Why do you need to ask usability testing questions?

-While we’re going to cover best practices further down, one rule of thumb is that you should ask questions at each stage of the user research process — this way you get more in-depth results and gain the maximum benefits from it.
+While we're going to cover best practices further down, one rule of thumb is that you should ask questions at each stage of the design process – this way, you get more in-depth results and maximize the benefits.

 As mentioned above, you should organize your usability testing questions based on your current research stage.
 But to make sure you’re asking users the right questions, you need to define the purpose of your research – what do you want to find out?

-By defining the overall research goal, you’ll have a far easier time narrowing down the list of questions you’ll need to ask at each stage of the process.
+By defining your overall research goal, you’ll have a much easier time narrowing down the list of questions to ask at each stage.

-With that in mind, there are three core stages of UX design research where you can ask users questions: before the test (to screen participants), during the test (to help answer your research questions), and after the test (to gain feedback).
+With that in mind, there are three core usability testing stages where you can ask users questions: before the test (to screen participants), during the test (to help answer your research questions), and after the test (to gain feedback).

-Another aspect to consider is whether you’ll be using remote usability testing tools as opposed to an in-person test, and whether the test will be moderated or unmoderated.
+Another aspect to consider is whether you’ll be using remote usability testing tools as opposed to an testing in person, and whether the test will be moderated or unmoderated.
 You can find more details about the nuances between these testing methods in our usability testing guide.

 For now, let’s take a look at these categories in more detail.